 The Hollow in Albany took a turn to the dark side as the venue was filled with heavy bass bombs and electronic techno jams on Saturday, November 23rd, hosted by Full Circle Music Productions.
-DJs Mentally Ill and Leila spun while the bands took turns setting up and dismantling but the audience didn’t need much distraction.
+DJs Mentally Ill and Leila spun while Digital Dharma and Cosmic Dust Bunnies took turns setting up and dismantling but the audience didn’t need much distraction.
 Mentally Ill got the night started with bizarre beats and eerie mixes, feeding anyone’s craving for light dubstep.
 DJ Leila was no joke as she is a furious spin master of hip hop and dark beats, great entertainment with attitude.

 Albany’s Digital Dharma killed it on stage to their local fan base of dedicated electronic rock lovers.
 One of the highlights was Steve Mink playing solid bass lines for a deeper disco feel especially during their new song “Shag.”
 A great combination of funk and techno, Digital Dharma capture ears with fresh improvisation on their original pieces.
 The boys will return to The Hollow in two weeks with Brothers Past on Saturday, December 21st.